 A little kindness goes along way when you retire overseas.
 Of course you don't have to retire to know that, do you?

-Point being, if you try, you will be understood.
+Point being, if you try and are polite, you will be understood.

 Just because English is the official language of a country doesn't mean that the locals speak a language among themselves you can understand.